wxie2017/wxie2017.github.io/pages/speech/Free_from_Fear_2.md

 Later, I became her mentor.

-When you had a long talk with somebody, you feel it is easier to give her feedback.
-It is even more so between mentors and proteges.
+After this long talk, you feel it is easier to give her feedback.
 When Lanlan told me she was busy and had no time to prepare a speech.
-I knew that she had fear, and I insisted she get on to the stage.
+I knew that she had fear and insisted she get on to the stage.

 Gradually, Lanlan begins to show her great talent as a public speaker.
 Her Icebreaker talks about stories connected with the number of her member ID.
 Her speech contest talks about the tension and relaxation between herself and her children.
-She starts to bring in vivid life stories in the speeches.
+Each time she brings in vivid life stories in the speeches.
-She has no fear, and now she is a qualified mentor in our club.
+She has no fear and moves forward.

+Now she is a qualified mentor in our club.

 Ladies and Gentlemen, you were all new members like Lanlan and me at some time.
 Your mentors will help you understand that it is normal to have fear